 Yamaha Frequency Response

-Yamaha audio equipment have a general frequency range of about 28 Hz-25kHz.
+Yamaha audio equipment has a general frequency range of about 28 Hz-25kHz.

 Rotel Frequency Response